 Of the 60% of total revenue to be spent on projects, 70% of that amount would be on core projects, approved by the Board, and 30% would be free thought projects that could generate radical new ideas.
 The faculty agreed with this model, as it provides a means to build a more cohesive culture through the projects, while incentivizing faculty to be engaged with the center through “free thought’ research with some of the industry funding.
 This was viewed by all to be an excellent balance for continuing to add value while building our collaborative culture.
 This was a very positive outcome of our Board meeting.
 Affiliates also mentioned this would help justify the program internally, as now there would be projects that could be identified, followed, and could lead to deep engagement by Affiliate companies.

 For the medical research area to expand and be relevant, the Board stressed the need to know what is “real” research and what is fundamentally valuable.
-This can only be done with leading medical faculty deeply involved in driving research and cultivating relationships with new industry partners from the medical field.
+This can be done only when leading medical faculty are deeply involved in driving research and cultivating relationships with new industry partners from the medical field.

 The faculty thanked the Board for an excellent day, and Prof. Rappaport closed the meeting expressing his deepest gratitude for the time, energy, and ongoing commitment that all of the Board members have given to NYU WIRELESS.